Skip to main content

 One of our favorite examples is an adult female that we banded on a cold November 9th morning in 2017.
 The following winter, we recaptured her in the same yard, at the same feeder, on the exact same day (November 9th, 2018)!
 Talk about creatures of habit!

-a hummingbird held gently in the fingertips of a biologist.
-Her head is about the size of the biologists thumb
+a small hummingbird held in the fingertips of a biologist.

 This female Anna’s Hummingbird was banded as a juvenile on November 9th, 2017 and was recaptured at the same residence at the same feeder exactly one year later as a healthy adult!
 Photo Credit: Heather Hayes